JRasmusBm/git-workshop/README.md

 of times at various companies where I've worked, and which has always been appreciated.

-Though exclusive use the git command line in the workshop recommend getting intimately familiar with the git integration available in your editor of choice.
+Though we exclusively use the git command line in the workshop I recommend getting intimately familiar with the git integration available in your editor of choice.